Production Designers

 How do production designers work with Mexican heritage architecture?

-Our production designers have extensive experience working with Mexico's protected heritage sites, including Teotihuacán, Chichén Itzá, and Mexico City's Historic Centre.
-They understand INAH permit requirements and plan filming within strict heritage protection protocols, including preferred dawn and dusk shooting windows.
+Here is what that looks like on the ground.
+Our production designers have extensive experience working with Mexico's covered heritage sites, including Teotihuacán, Chichén Itzá, and Mexico City's Historic Centre.
+They know INAH permit needs and plan filming within strict heritage protection protocols, including preferred dawn and dusk shooting windows.

 Can you handle both studio builds and locations?

+Here is how the picture comes together.
 Yes, our production designers excel at combining studio construction at Baja Studios and Estudios Churubusco with practical locations across Mexico.
-They design sets that match location work and adapt real spaces to serve your story's visual requirements.
+They design sets that match location work and adapt real spaces to serve your story's visual needs.

 What about period productions in Mexico?

-Our production designers have extensive experience with historical periods, from pre-Columbian civilizations through Spanish colonial, revolutionary, and contemporary eras.
+Here is what we have to work with.
+Our production designers have extensive experience with historical periods, from pre-Columbian civilizations through Spanish colonial, revolutionary, and modern eras.
 They have access to INAH research archives, museum collections, and craftspeople skilled in traditional Mexican construction techniques.

 Do you provide the full art department?